NFL Football Penalties Explained

 Unless otherwise noted, these penalties are enforced from the previous spot of the ball.

-15 yards, plus an automatic first down if committed by defense.
+15 yards, plus an automatic first down if committed by the defense.

 Delay of Game